Geared turbofan: Technology

 In a conventional turbofan, a single shaft (the "low-pressure" or LP shaft) connects the fan, the low-pressure compressor and the low-pressure turbine (a second concentric shaft connects the high-pressure compressor and high-pressure turbine).
 In this configuration, the maximum tip speed for the larger radius fan limits the rotational speed for the LP shaft and thus the LP compressor and turbine.
 At high bypass ratios (and thus also high radius ratios) the rotational speed of the LP turbine and compressor must be relatively low, which means extra compressor and turbine stages are required to keep the average stage loadings and, therefore, overall component efficiencies to an acceptable level.

 In a geared turbofan, a planetary reduction gearbox between the fan and the LP shaft allows the latter to run at a higher rotational speed thus enabling fewer stages to be used in both the LP turbine and the LP compressor, increasing efficiency and reducing weight.
 However, some energy will be lost as heat in the gear mechanism and weight saved on turbine and compressor stages is partly offset by that of the gearbox.
 There are manufacturing cost and reliability implications as well.

 The lower fan speed allows higher bypass ratios, leading to reduced fuel consumption and much reduced noise.
-The BAe 146 is fitted with geared turbofans and is still one of the quietest commercial aircraft.
+The Pratt & Whitney PW1000G family, the first geared turbofan to enter commercial airline service, uses a planetary fan drive gear system with an approximately 3:1 reduction ratio, enabling bypass ratios above 12:1.The BAe 146 is fitted with geared turbofans and is still one of the quietest commercial aircraft.
 A large part of the noise reduction is due to reduced fan tip speeds.
 In conventional turbofans the fan tips exceed the speed of sound causing a characteristic drone, requiring sound deadening.
 Geared turbofans operate the fan at sufficiently low rotational speed to avoid supersonic tip speeds.